-More Noteworthy 2018 Programs
+More Noteworthy 2018 Programs:

-Save the Date: "Mr. Baker's Fairyland of the Beautiful and Bizarre"
+Thank you to those who attended "Mr. Baker's Fairyland of the Beautiful and Bizarre"

 In partnership with the Needham History Center and Museum, Gloria Greis, Executive Director of the Needham History Center and Museum, provided a talk on the Baker Estate.

 Sponsored by Waterstone at Wellesley, in partnership with Needham History Center and Museum